heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 #### Update the `pom.xml` file to include the dependencies in the JAR file

-Update the `pom.xml` file to include the dependencies in the JAR file:
+Update the `pom.xml` file to include the dependencies in the JAR file.
+You need to replace the previous `build` section with the following:

 ```xml